-I’m totally astonished to have been able to accumulate a million views of my blog around the middle of June 2019.
+I was totally astonished to have been able to accumulate a million views of my blog around the middle of June 2019.
 When I first set it up in Apr 2014, it was just to help spread awareness whilst I was walking the 84 miles of Hadrian’s Wall with my wife Chris.
-I never thought for one minute I would still be doing it today reaching one million hits and accumulating over 14,000 followers across all my social media sites.
-This is an update of an article from 7 March 2018 when I passed the 500,000 mark – so that is a staggering half a million views in 15 months to double that tally.
-All thanks to you!
+I never thought for one minute I would reach one million hits and accumulating over 15,000 followers across all my social media sites.

 My key aims are international level awareness, advocacy, campaigning, and support for NET patients via all my social media accounts.
 I’m not your regular NET advocate and I do things differently rather than follow the crowd; and I’m fairly certain that specific fact has played a part in getting to this stage.

 People often ask me how I’ve been able to build up my sites and it’s a difficult question because I’m not totally sure what happened!
 I just put my head down and attacked the task in my usual tenacious way – so I guess that’s part of my sub-conscious and inbuilt strategy.
 I did write an article about my blog journey for WEGO Health for those interested – read here

 My blog is pretty central to my activities and through this medium and some others, I’ve really invented my own brand of Neuroendocrine Cancer awareness.
 I pride myself on being an international and independent writer which allows me the freedom of movement I need.
 So far I’ve managed to win two international awards breaking through into new areas for awareness.
 In 2016, I won the WEGO Health Best in Show Community plus another finalist, made it to 3 finals in 20178 and then won Best in Show Blog in 2018.
 I’m taking a break from the 2019 awards!

 Other Advocate Activities